brettkromkamp/contextualise/README.rst

 ===============================

-``Contextualise`` is a simple and flexible tool particularly suited for organising information-heavy projects and activities consisting of (semi) unstructured and widely diverse data and information resources --- think of investigative journalism, personal and professional research projects, `world building`_ (for books, movies or computer games) and many kinds of hobbies.
+``Contextualise`` is a simple and flexible tool particularly suited for organising information-heavy projects and activities consisting of unstructured and widely diverse data and information resources -- think of investigative journalism, personal and professional research projects, `world building`_ (for books, movies or computer games) and many kinds of hobbies.